DeclarativeHub/ReactiveKit/README.md

 You might ignore them and delay, but at one point you will need to handle the errors that the signal can fail with.

-If the signal has the potential of recovering by retrying the original producer, you can use `retry` operator.
+If the signal has the potential of recovering by retrying the original producer, you can use the `retry` operator.

 ```swift
 let image /*: Signal<UIImage, NetworkError> */ = getImage().retry(3)
 ```

-> Imagine how many number of lines would that take in imperative paradigm :)
+> Imagine how many lines this would take within the imperative paradigm :)

-Operator `retry` will only work sometimes and it will fail eventually.
+The operator `retry` will only work sometimes and it will fail eventually.
 The result of applying the operator is still a failable signal.

-How do we convert failable signal into non-failable (safe) signal?
+How do we convert failable signal into a non-failable (safe) signal?
 We have to handle the error somehow.
 One way is to recover with a default element.

 ```swift
 let image /*: Signal<UIImage, Never> */ = getImage().recover(with: .placeholder)
 ```

-Now we get safe `Signal` because the transformed signal will never fail.
-Any `.failed` event that might occur on original signal will just be replaced with `.next` event containing the default element (placeholder image in our example).
+Now we get the safe `Signal` because the transformed signal will never fail.
+Any `.failed` event that might occur on the original signal will just be replaced with a `.next` event containing the default element (placeholder image in our example).

-Alternative way to get safe signal is to ignore - suppress - the error.
+An alternative way to get a safe signal is to ignore - suppress - the error.
 You would do this if you really do not care about the error and nothing bad will happen if you ignore it.

 ```swift
 let image /*: Signal<UIImage, Never> */ = getImage().suppressError(logging: true)